meilisearch/documentation/guides/advanced_guides/field_properties.md

 2. Add documents containing the `size` field.

-`size` will not be automatically added to the `searchableAttributes` and `displayedAttributes` lists because its present in `attributesForFacetting` made it a known field.
+`size` will not be automatically added to the `searchableAttributes` and `displayedAttributes` lists since its presence in `attributesForFacetting` made it a known field.

 ```json
 {